-2. Crossing of fish bearing streams and riparian corridors shall use bridges or arch-bottomless culverts or the equivalent that provides comparable fish protection, to allow passage of wildlife and fish and to retain the natural stream bed.
+2. Crossing of fish bearing streams and riparian corridors shall use bridges or arch-bottomless culverts or the equivalent that provides comparable fish protection, to allow passage of wildlife and fish and to retain the natural streambed.

-RESPONSE: There is no proposed crossing of the stream or riparian corridor.
+RESPONSE: There is an existing bridge over the stream however the bridge is on the adjacent property.
+There is no proposed crossing of the stream or riparian corridor to occur as part of this project or on this property.